Md-Jubair-Mallick/Ecommerce-Dashboard-Backend/README.md

 ### **1. Core Modules**
 #### **A. Authentication and Authorization**
 - **Features:**
-  - User registration and login using JWT.
+  - User registration and login using Sanctum.
   - Role-based access (e.g., `admin`, `editor`, and `viewer` roles).
 - **Endpoints:**
   - `POST /api/auth/register` - Register a new user (Admin only).